 Our homes away from home aren’t merely a place to lay your head at the end of the day.
 For those among us whose singing doesn’t frighten migrating birds to rapidly alter their course, the hotel has been the muse, the setting or the main character in many songs.
-Whether it’s bringing back your lover or throwing a mad bash (please note, this is not encouraged by your fellow guests), but the hotel has been mentioned in many epic jams…or maybe that’s just us being utterly besotted with hotels.
+Whether it’s bringing back your lover or throwing a mad bash (please note, this is not encouraged by your fellow guests), the hotel has been mentioned in many epic jams.

 Go forth and swing your way through these hotels & songs — maybe your next hotel stay will be the catalyst for writing the next hit hotel song!

 Hotel California – The Eagles

 “Welcome to the Hotel California, Such a lovely place (such a lovely place), Such a lovely face

 Plenty of room at the Hotel California, Any time of year (any time of year) you can find it here”

 Rumors more often than not reference the Beverly Hills Hotel or the Chateau Marmont as inspiration for the epic Eagles song about a hotel where you can never leave.
 We would be more inclined to believe that the song sees its hero heading on the “dark desert highway” towards Palm Springs and straight to check-in at the Colony Palms.
 The former hideaway for gamblers and gangsters escaping LA drama was built in 1936.

 The Colony Palm’s lush pool courtyard is surrounded by exotic flora and could very well be the setting for the song’s, “dance in the courtyard, sweet summer sweat.
 Some dance to remember, some dance to forget”.
 Fireplaces and patios are key features of many of the rooms which are decked out in a Moroccan-cum-SoCal Mission style.
 It’s truly a place to tuck away into a quiet corner and perhaps check out– but never leave.